segovia94/frontend-starter/sass/README.md

 }
 ```

-## 4. Region
-This section is for any larger formatting to a specific region such as a header or footer.
-Think of this as something that augments and holds compontents inside of it.
-This section should be used sparingly.

-## 5. Layout
+## 4. Layout
-Use this folder for any sitewide layout classes.
+Use this folder for any site-wide layout classes.
 This should be agnostic from the rest of the site's styles.

 Prefix layout classes with `.l-` which will make reading through html easy to spot layout items.